top of page

 • 3 min read

-A trust is a legal arrangement where one party (the grantor) transfers assets to another party (the trustee) to manage for the benefit of one or more beneficiaries.
+A trust is a legal arrangement where one party (the trustee) holds and manages assets on behalf of another (the beneficiary).

 • Avoid probate